couchbaselabs/iOS-WorkerBee/README.md

 If you have questions or get stuck or just want to say hi, please visit the [Mobile Couchbase group][4] on Google Groups.

-Prerequisite: Xcode 4.3 or later with the SDK for iOS 5 or later.
+Prerequisite: Xcode 4.3 or later with the SDK for iOS 6 or later.

 ## Building The App

 ### Download or clone the repository

-You can [download a Zip archive of the current source code][8].

-Or you can clone the repo with git:
+Clone the repo with git:

     git clone git://github.com/couchbaselabs/WorkerBee.git

-### Get the frameworks (TouchDB and CouchCocoa)
+### Get the framework

-This project isn't quite standalone; it links against the [TouchDB][1] and [CouchCocoa][6] frameworks, which it expects to find in the `Frameworks` subfolder.
-Build those frameworks, or download precompiled versions, and copy or symlink the iOS versions of `TouchDB.framework` and `CouchCocoa.framework` into `Frameworks`.
+This project isn't quite standalone; it links against the [Couchbase Lite][1] framework, which it expects to find in the `Frameworks` subfolder.
+Build that framework, or download a precompiled build, and copy or symlink the iOS version of `CouchbaseLite.framework` into `Frameworks`.

 ### Open the Xcode project